wyattscarpenter/blog/readme.md

-# wyattscarpenter.github.io
+# wyattscarpenter.github.io/blog
-Hi, welcome to my github pages website, which I am currently using as a programming-themed weblog which I will update sporadically.
+Hi, welcome to my programming-themed weblog.
 All content on this blog is released into the public domain under CC0.
-To see my real programming projects, check out https://github.com/wyattscarpenter.
+Updates whenever I have something to say.
+To see my real programming projects, check out https://wyattscarpenter.github.io or https://github.com/wyattscarpenter.

 Weblog entries: